greerinns/Alzheimers-Project/README.md

 The correlation coefficient is 0.75 (the R-value is close to 1) which means there is a strong correlation between inactive days and poor health.
 The probability (P-value) value is less than 0.05 which is strong evidence against the null hypothesis. (edited)

+For the Age Group testing i have applied a filter to the data set: filtered_db on following
+(['QuestionID'] =="Q32") | (kaggle_data_df['QuestionID'] =="Q35"))  & ((kaggle_data_df['StratificationCategoryID1'] =="AGE")  & (kaggle_data_df['StratificationID1'] =="AGE_OVERALL"))
+ & ((kaggle_data_df['StratificationCategoryID2'] =="OVERALL")

+Sine we have 2 variables with a continuous values (Poor JHeath) and Age Group is categorical (5064 and 65PLUS) we have decided to use t-est and box ploting.
+The t-test ind a significant result in an independent samples t-test (i.e., a small p-value) suggests that there is evidence to support a statistically significant difference between the means of the two groups being compared, while a non-significant result (i.e., a large p-value) suggests that there is not enough evidence to reject the null hypothesis of no difference between the means of the two groups.
+It is important to consider the context of the # study and the assumptions of the t-test (e.g., normality of data, equality of variances) when interpreting the results.

+We have also studied the dependence between Age Group and States.
+The 2 variables being both catergorical the test used is Chi-square test.
+P reparing the data for the chi test by cross-tabulation table of two or more factors.
+It takes one or more arrays or Series objects as inputs and  produces a table that shows the frequency distribution of the variables.
+It is essentially a pivot table that computes group frequencies with one variable in the rows and another variable in the columns.
+The p-value tells us the probability of observing a test statistic as extreme as the one we observed, assuming that the null hypothesis is true.
+If the p-value is less than the significance level (e.g., 0.05),  we reject the null hypothesis and conclude that there is a significant association between the two categorical variables.
+If the p-value is greater than the significance level, we fail to reject the null hypothesis and conclude that there is no significant association between the two categorical variables.